voorloopnul/pipetaxon/README.md

 ## Getting Started (the easy way)

-We have packaged pipetaxon as a docker container, you should be able to get it up effortless by simply running the following commands:
+Pipetaxon is also a docker container, you should be able to get it up effortless by simply running the following commands:

 ```
 docker pull voorloop/pipetaxon